Do you like to use water based clay?

 You will need a strong mixer with a dough kneader.
 I use a Kenwood but other brands will work too.

 Most ceramic supply shops sell clay powder.
-Buy a very fine grain one in a colour that you like.
+Buy a very fine grain one in a color that you like.

 Glycerine.
 Try to find one that is at least 85%.